Rizehigh/Rizehigh/README.md

 - 👋 Hi, I’m @Rizehigh
-- 👾 Passionate about gaming, stocks, tech, and a variety of interests.
+- 👾 Passionate about gaming, stocks, tech, anime, & Pokemon.
-- 🌱 Currently diving into web scraping with Python.
+- 🌱 Currently doing things that a student does.
 - 🤝 Not actively looking for collaborations, but always open to new ideas.
 - 📫 Reach me at: bio.site/SheepManiac